scalacenter/scala-3-migration-guide/docs/incompatibilities/incompatibility-table.md

 ### Type Checker

-The Scala 2.13 type checker is unsound in some special cases.
+The Scala 2.13 type checker is unsound in some specific cases.
 This can lead to surprising runtime errors in places we would not expect.
-Scala 3 is based on stronger theoretical foundations, which helped us discover and fix these bugs.
+Scala 3 being based on stronger theoretical foundations, these unsoundess bugs in the type checker are now fixed.

 ||Scala 2.13|Scala 3 Migration Rewrite|Scalafix Rule|Comments|
 |--- |--- |--- |--- |--- |